About St. Anthonys Academy

 HOW IT BEGAN

 During my time at graduate school at the University of Dallas, I read Dr. James S. Taylor's book Poetic Knowledge.
-Through it and a small, unpublished work by his mentor & professor, the educational philosopher John Senior, the dream of founding a school was born.
+Through it and a small, unpublished work by his mentor & professor, the educational philosopher John Senior, my idea of education was changed.

 Shortly after graduate school, as I began to read the works of Maria Montessori, I saw the similarities between Montessori's philosophy and that of John Senior.
-All of our children have since attended Montessori school, I have continued to study her philosophy of education, and I have done the introductory training for Montessori Adolescent Guides.
+Since then, all of our children have attended Montessori school, I have continued to study her philosophy of education, and I have done the introductory training for Montessori Adolescent Guides.
 My husband, Marc, also loves the philosophies of John Senior & Montessori.

-The idea of starting a school founded on the philosophies of John Senior & Maria Montessori has been with us for years, being slowly formed and clarified through life experiences and the guidance of wise teachers.
+Our ideas about the education of our children began with the philosophies of John Senior & Maria Montessori and have been formed and clarified through life experiences and the guidance of wise teachers.
 Between the time I first read John Senior & James S. Taylor, I spent years teaching Literature & Grammar to middle school, high school, and university students at various schools, traveling the world, getting married, and founding an art business.
-As our kids began to graduate into middle school, we finally moved forward with opening a middle school out of necessity.

-By the fall of 2020, we were up and running as a 501C3 non-profit and St. Anthonys Academy became a reality.
-We now operate as a Hybrid Cottage School for 7th to 12th grades.
-We meet for 3 core class days per week, allowing time for our students to take other classes at local co-ops, work part-time jobs, complete studies at home, and have more time with their families.
+By the fall of 2020, we were up and running as a 501C3 non-profit.
+We now operate as a Hybrid Cottage School co-op for 7th to 12th grades and adults.
+We meet for 3 core class days per week, allowing time for our students to work part-time jobs, complete studies at home, and have more time with their families.
 We believe in the role of parents as the primary educators of their children, and we want to work closely with parents to help serve the students as individuals with unique needs.

 We want to give our children the gift of encountering the Beauty of creation & creating things of beauty themselves.
 We want them to be formed by the Liturgy and by great thinkers & artists, to learn through experience, and to contribute to the community.
 Free of a technological stupor, they will learn to think critically, to engage & confront a broken culture with the truth, and to love the good.